What is The Difference Between Vegan and Vegetarian

 Flexitarianism

-Flexitarianism is the most flexible plant-based diet because flexitarians will regularly try to decrease consumption of animal flesh and other animal products while boosting the intake of more vegan and vegetarian meals.
+Flexitarianism is the most flexible plant-based diet because flexitarians regularly try to decrease their consumption of animal flesh and other animal products while increasing their intake of vegan and vegetarian meals.

-Since flexitarians don’t eliminate animal flesh or fish from their diets entirely, this can be a good idea for people looking to transition into veganism and vegetarianism.
+Since flexitarians don’t eliminate animal flesh or fish from their diets, this can be a good option for people who want to transition into veganism or vegetarianism.

 Pescatarianism